This article was updated on July 30, 2018.

 Imagine you have a brand new scheduling system, technology you have installed to automate employee scheduling.
 It assigns hours to employees to best cover busy times, and scales back on staffing for hours or days when fewer people are needed.
 That's great for your organization, but there is one thing missing: the human element.

-Optimized workforce scheduling ensures that you have the right people working at the right times to maximize workforce productivity at the best cost.
+Optimized workforce scheduling technology ensures that you have the right people working at the right times to maximize workforce productivity at the best cost.
 At times, however, the optimization can be too focused on the organization as a whole — and not focused enough on the employee.
 One employee may end up working too many hours while another doesn't see enough shifts on their schedule.

-A recent HR.com discussion defines an employee-centered workplace as a place in which all individuals, programs, processes and systems are focused on helping employees become success.
+HR.com defines an employee-centered workplace as a place in which all individuals, programs, processes and systems are focused on helping employees become success.
 Fortunately, there are some developing innovations in scheduling technology that are designed to find that balance by considering the direct costs (staffing levels, hours worked, number of workers on a shift, overtime pay) and the indirect costs (happier employees, reduced PTO/sick days taken, reduced turnover) of optimizing employee schedules.

 Web-Based, Mobile-Friendly SaaS Solutions